 Texas Housing Market Begins to Cool Down

-Another force acting to slow the red-hot economy is higher interest rates.
-Housing markets in particular are sensitive to higher rates, and Texas house prices appear to be decelerating slightly.
+Another force acting to slow the economy is the rising cost of credit.
+Housing markets in particular are sensitive to higher mortgage rates, and Texas house prices appear to be decelerating slightly.
 U.S. house prices may also be slowing, likely for the same reason.
 Growth in the S&P Case-Shiller Home Price Index for Dallas–Fort Worth has been falling, albeit from high levels, since the start of 2017 (Chart 3).
 The latest reading puts year-over-year home price appreciation at 5.1 percent compared with 6.0 percent for the nation as a whole.

 Energy Indicators Slow Due to Lack of Pipeline Capacity